luisfelipe1819/Personal-Scripts/README.md

 # Personal-Scripts
-Repository with scripts made by me sorted by programming language. ¿?
+Repository with scripts made sorted by programming language.